jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 This is very much a work in progress, and I plan to make new versions of `crf_1_3_2.xsl` as new versions of ODM are released.
 XSL file names are planned to follow the ODM version.

-At the same time I invite others to improve of my XSL programmng, make suggestions to annotation conventions, and generally be involved and debate the use of ODM-xml in the way presented here.
+At the same time I invite others to improve of my XSL programming, make suggestions to annotation conventions, and generally be involved and debate the use of ODM-xml in the way presented here.

 # License <a name="License"/>
 Distributed under the MIT License.
 See [LICENSE](https://github.com/jmangori/CDISC-ODM-and-Define-XML-tools/blob/master/LICENSE) for more information.